-- Engagement focused on social and environmental issues in the context of Christian mission and witness. - Ensuring that the Fund is managed in line with the faith consistent investment policy, informed by a dedicated Faith-Consistent Investment Committee. - 3.
+- 1. Engagement focused on social and environmental issues in the context of Christian mission and witness. - 2.
+Ensuring that the Fund is managed in line with its Faith Consistent Investment Policy. - 3.
 Proxy voting on corporate governance issues to protect shareholder value and address excessive remuneration. - 4.
 Responsibilities under the UK Stewardship Code and the UN Principles for Responsible Investment (PRI).